Milan-Rosko/typedlearn/README.md

 ```

-is the companion implementation for the accompanying paper (arXiv):
+is the companion implementation for the accompanying paper (draft):

 ```